 U.S. citizens and permanent residents who can demonstrate a commitment to The Consortium’s mission can apply to the Wisconsin MBA through The Consortium and be considered for a Consortium fellowship with financial and other benefits.Apply to Wisconsin School of Business through the Consortium

 Contact our Consortium liaisons to learn about their program experiences.Meet the Full-Time MBA Consortium Liaisons

 Test of English as a Foreign Language (TOEFL)

 Applicants whose native language is not English or whose undergraduate instruction was in a language other than English must achieve a score of 100 or higher on the Internet-based TOEFL (or score of 600 on the paper-based TOEFL) within two years of the intended start.
-Waivers are available if your four-year undergraduate degree and/or master’s degree was in English.
+Waivers are available if your four-year undergraduate degree and/or master’s degree was in English or you worked in an English-only speaking company for at least 2 years.
 Please direct the Educational Testing Service to forward your test results to the University of Wisconsin–Madison (institution code: 1846)

 Results of the IELTS (International English Language Testing System) or PTE (Pearson Test of English, institution code: NML-ZH-25) will also be accepted.
 An IELTS minimum score of 7.5 or higher, or a PTE internet-based score of 73 or higher or paper-based score of 80 or higher, is required.